MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/ns-strmini-_port_configuration_information.md

 Reserved for system use and not available for use by miniport drivers.

-#### - Length

-Specifies the size of this structure in bytes, as returned by <b>sizeof</b>().
-In effect, this member, which is always initialized by the OS-specific port driver, indicates the version of this structure used by the port driver.

-#### - MaximumTransferLength

-Specifies the maximum number of bytes the HBA can transfer in a single transfer operation.
-By default, the value of this member is SP_UNINITIALIZED_VALUE, which indicates an unlimited maximum transfer size.
-If its HBA has more limited transfer support, a miniport driver must reset this member according to the HBA's transfer capacity.
-If a miniport driver's HwScsiInterrupt routine cannot disable interrupts on the HBA, this member can be adjusted during driver development to ensure that time spent in that miniport driver's ISR does not cause the mouse to "jump" or serial/parallel throughput to drop to a user-noticeable level.

-#### - NumberOfPhysicalBreaks

-Specifies the maximum number of breaks between address ranges that a data buffer can have if the HBA supports scatter/gather.
-In other words, the number of scatter/gather lists minus one.
-By default, the value of this member is SP_UNINITIALIZED_VALUE, which indicates the HBA can support an unlimited number of physical discontiguities.
-If the port driver sets a value for this member, the miniport driver can adjust the value lower but no higher.
-If this member is SP_UNINITIALIZED_VALUE, the miniport driver must reset this member according to the HBA's scatter/gather capacity, with zero representing no scatter/gather support.

-#### - DmaPort

-Specifies the DMA port used by a subordinate HBA.
-By default, the value of this member is SP_UNINITIALIZED_VALUE.
-If the HBA uses a system DMA controller and the given <b>AdapterInterfaceType</b> is <b>MicroChannel</b>, the miniport driver must set this member.

-#### - DmaWidth

-Specifies the width of DMA transfers if the HBA uses DMA.
-By default, the value of this member is zero.
-If its HBA does DMA, the miniport driver must reset this member to one of the following: <b>Width8Bits</b>, <b>Width16Bits</b>, or <b>Width32Bits</b>.

-#### - DmaSpeed

-Specifies the DMA data-transfer speed for <b>Eisa</b> HBAs.
-By default, the value of this member specifies compatibility timing.
-Acceptable values for this member are any of the following: <b>Compatible</b>, <b>TypeA</b>, <b>TypeB</b>, or <b>TypeC</b>.

-#### - AlignmentMask

-Contains a mask indicating the alignment restrictions for buffers required by the HBA for transfer operations.
-Valid mask values are also restricted by characteristics of the memory managers on different versions of Windows.
-The mask values that are permitted under Windows 95 or Windows 98 are 0 (byte aligned), 1 (word aligned) or 3 (DWORD aligned).
-Under Windows NT and Windows 2000 the valid mask values are 0 (byte aligned), 1 (word aligned), 3 (DWORD aligned) and 7 (double DWORD aligned).
-The miniport driver should set this mask if the HBA supports scatter/gather.

 #### - (*AccessRanges)

 Pointer to an array of <a href="..\strmini\ns-strmini-_access_range.md">ACCESS_RANGE</a>-type elements.
 The given <b>NumberOfAccessRanges</b> determines how many elements must be configured with bus-relative range values.
 The <b>AccessRanges</b> pointer must be <b>NULL</b> if <b>NumberOfAccessRanges</b> is zero.
-If possible, the OS-specific port driver initializes this member's elements, possibly from the registry or possibly by interrogating an I/O bus, for an HBA it found by using the miniport driver's specified <a href="..\storport\ns-storport-_hw_initialization_data.md">HW_INITIALIZATION_DATA (SCSI)</a>.
+If possible, the OS-specific port driver initializes this member's elements, possibly from the registry or possibly by interrogating an I/O bus, for an HBA it found by using the miniport driver's specified <a href="..\strmini\ns-strmini-_hw_initialization_data.md">HW_INITIALIZATION_DATA (SCSI)</a>.
 Otherwise, the port driver initializes all values within array elements to zero.

 If any access range element is set to nonzero values on entry to the miniport driver's <a href="..\srb\nc-srb-phw_find_adapter.md">HwScsiFindAdapter</a> routine, the miniport driver <i>must</i> map the supplied addresses with <a href="..\srb\nf-srb-scsiportgetdevicebase.md">ScsiPortGetDeviceBase</a> and use the corresponding logical addresses to verify whether that HBA is one it supports.
 If the input <b>AccessRanges</b> have nonzero values supplied, a miniport driver <i>should neverattempt</i> to scan the I/O bus for HBAs it supports using a set of driver-devised port/memory addresses that its HBA(s) might use.

-#### - NumberOfBuses

-Specifies the number of SCSI buses controlled by the HBA.
-By default, the value of this member is zero.

-#### - InitiatorBusId

-Indicates the initiator bus ID.
-If the input <b>InitiatorBusId</b>[0] has the value zero, the miniport driver can assign a default value if its HBA does not require the use of particular value(s) determined by querying the HBA.
-Otherwise, the miniport driver should use any nonzero value assigned by the port driver if possible.
-Every miniport driver must update <b>InitiatorBusId</b> specifications to match what its HBA uses, if necessary querying the HBA to determine the appropriate values(s).

-A miniport driver must set an entry for each SCSI bus supported by the HBA, as indicated by the value of <b>NumberOfBuses</b>.

-#### - ScatterGather

-Indicates when <b>TRUE</b> that the HBA supports scatter/gather.
-When <b>FALSE</b> the HBA does not support scatter/gather.
-By default, the value of this member is <b>FALSE</b>.

-#### - Master

-Indicates when <b>TRUE</b> that the HBA is a bus master.
-When <b>FALSE</b>, the HBA is not a bus master.
-By default, the value of this member is <b>FALSE</b>.

-#### - CachesData

-Indicates when <b>TRUE</b> that the HBA caches data or maintains cached state on the peripherals.
-When <b>FALSE</b> the HBA does not cache data or maintain cached state on the peripherals.
-By default, the value of this member is <b>FALSE</b>.
-If this is reset to <b>TRUE</b>, the OS-specific port driver notifies the miniport driver when certain system events occur, such as file system cache flushes and system shutdown.
-For example, if a controller on the bus mirrors two disks, the miniport driver would normally set this member to <b>TRUE</b>.

 #### - AdapterScansDown

 Indicates when <b>TRUE</b> that the BIOS for the HBA scans for SCSI bus targets from seven to zero.
 When <b>FALSE</b>, the BIOS for the HBA looks for SCSI bus targets, starting with an ID zero and scanning upwards to (but not including) <b>MaximumTargetIds</b>.
 By default, the value of <b>AdapterScansDown</b> is <b>FALSE</b>.

+#### - AlignmentMask

+Contains a mask indicating the alignment restrictions for buffers required by the HBA for transfer operations.
+Valid mask values are also restricted by characteristics of the memory managers on different versions of Windows.
+The mask values that are permitted under Windows 95 or Windows 98 are 0 (byte aligned), 1 (word aligned) or 3 (DWORD aligned).
+Under Windows NT and Windows 2000 the valid mask values are 0 (byte aligned), 1 (word aligned), 3 (DWORD aligned) and 7 (double DWORD aligned).
+The miniport driver should set this mask if the HBA supports scatter/gather.

 #### - AtdiskPrimaryClaimed